 There is high evidence to support a dose concordance between oxidative stress and DNA strand breaks.
 One in vitro study demonstrated that when ROS levels in LECs are 10% above control following 0.5 Gy gamma ray exposure, DNA strand breaks increased 15-20% above control (Ahmadi et al., 2021).
-Another study with ultraviolet (UV)B radiation demonstrated higher ROS levels after exposure to 0.14 J/cm on in vitro LECs as compared to a lower dose exposure (0.014 J/cm) for the same time.
+Another study with ultraviolet (UV)B radiation demonstrated higher ROS levels after exposure to 0.14 J/cm2 on in vitro LECs as compared to a lower dose exposure (0.014 J/cm2) for the same time.
 This corresponded to DNA strand break levels also increasing following high dose rate exposure, but not with the low dose exposure (Cencer et al., 2018).

-A 30 $\mu$ M of $H_2O_2$ treatment of in vitro LECs is associated with a 1.4x increase in lactate dehydrogenase (LDH) and 55% more DNA strand breaks (Liu et al., 2013; Smith et al., 2015).
-Following exposure of in vitro LECs to 50 $\mu$ M $H_2O_2$ , increased ROS levels, 4x for LDH, and decreased antioxidant levels, 2x control for GSH-Px and SOD, are associated with a 3x increase in $\gamma$ -H2AX, a marker of DNA strand breaks (Meng et al., 2021).
-SOD and GSH decreased by 2-fold following 100 $\mu$ M $H_2O_2$ exposure on LECs with an in vitro model (Zhou et al., 2016).
-At 125 $\mu$ M $H_2O_2$ intact DNA can be reduced to near 1% of pre-treatment levels for in vitro LECs (Spector et al., 1997).
-Following 400 $\mu$ M $H_2O_2$ LDH increased to 1200% of control in neuroblastoma cells (Feng et al., 2016) and DNA strand breaks increased to over 150% of control in in vitro LECs (Li et al., 1998).
+A 30 μ M of H2O2 treatment of in vitro LECs is associated with a 1.4x increase in lactate dehydrogenase (LDH) and 55% more DNA strand breaks (Liu et al., 2013; Smith et al., 2015).
+Following exposure of in vitro LECs to 50 μ M H2O2, increased ROS levels, 4x for LDH, and decreased antioxidant levels, 2x control for GSH-Px and SOD, are associated with a 3x increase in γ -H2AX, a marker of DNA strand breaks (Meng et al., 2021).
+SOD and GSH decreased by 2-fold following 100 μ M H2O2 exposure on LECs with an in vitro model (Zhou et al., 2016).
+At 125 μ M H2O2 intact DNA can be reduced to near 1% of pre-treatment levels for in vitro LECs (Spector et al., 1997).
+Following 400 μ M H2O2 LDH increased to 1200% of control in neuroblastoma cells (Feng et al., 2016) and DNA strand breaks increased to over 150% of control in in vitro LECs (Li et al., 1998).

-Exposure of in vitro mouse hippocampal neuronal cells (HT22 cell line) to 10 Gy of X-irradiation resulted in a 5x increase in ROS generation and 3x increase in $\gamma$ -H2AX (Huang et al., 2021).
-Another study exposed the same cell line to 8 and 12 Gy of X-irradiation and found a ~2x increase in ROS at 8 Gy and a 4.4x and 3.2x increase in phosphorylation of ataxia telangiectasia mutated (ATM) and $\gamma$ -H2AX, respectively, 30 minutes after 12 Gy (Zhang et al., 2017).
-A separate study exposed adult male rats to 4 Gy of $\gamma$ -irradiation and found 2x increase in 4-hydroxy-2-nonenal (4-HNE) (lipid peroxidation marker) and 3x increase in protein carbonylation.
+Exposure of in vitro mouse hippocampal neuronal cells (HT22 cell line) to 10 Gy of X-irradiation resulted in a 5x increase in ROS generation and 3x increase in γ -H2AX (Huang et al., 2021).
+Another study exposed the same cell line to 8 and 12 Gy of X-irradiation and found a ~2x increase in ROS at 8 Gy and a 4.4x and 3.2x increase in phosphorylation of ataxia telangiectasia mutated (ATM) and γ -H2AX, respectively, 30 minutes after 12 Gy (Zhang et al., 2017).
+A separate study exposed adult male rats to 4 Gy of γ -irradiation and found 2x increase in 4-hydroxy-2-nonenal (4-HNE) (lipid peroxidation marker) and 3x increase in protein carbonylation.
 Glutathione reductase decreased by approximately 5x, whereas glutathione and glutathione peroxidase levels decreased by approximately 3x each.
 Tail DNA %, tail length and tail moment (DNA strand break parameters) increased by approximately 2x, 3x and 6x, respectively (El-Missiry et al., 2018).

 Endothelial cells exposed to irradiation also demonstrated the relation between oxidative stress and DNA strand breaks.
-Rat cerebromicrovascular endothelial cells (CMVECs) exposed to 8 Gy $^{137}Cs$ gamma rays showed increased cellular peroxide production and mitochondrial oxidative stress.
+Rat cerebromicrovascular endothelial cells (CMVECs) exposed to 8 Gy 137Cs gamma rays showed increased cellular peroxide production and mitochondrial oxidative stress.
 Tail DNA content indicating DNA damage was also increased from 0 to 45% (Ungvari et al., 2013).
-Human umbilical vein endothelial cells (HUVECs) were irradiated with single (0.125, 0.25, 0.5 Gy), or fractionated (2 $\times$ 0.125 Gy, 2 $\times$ 0.250 Gy) doses of X-rays.
-Intracellular ROS production increased in a dose-dependent manner following 0.125, 0.25, 0.5 Gy, and $\gamma$ -H2AX foci positive cells were observed at all doses (Cervelli et al., 2014).
-Human aortic endothelial cells (HAECS) exposed to 100 $\mu$ M $H_2O_2$ showed 3.7-fold increase in intracellular ROS and a 3.4- and 4.7-fold increase in $\gamma$ -H2AX and p-ATM, respectively (Sakai et al., 2017).
+Human umbilical vein endothelial cells (HUVECs) were irradiated with single (0.125, 0.25, 0.5 Gy), or fractionated (2 \times 0.125 Gy, 2 \times 0.250 Gy) doses of X-rays.
+Intracellular ROS production increased in a dose-dependent manner following 0.125, 0.25, 0.5 Gy, and γ -H2AX foci positive cells were observed at all doses (Cervelli et al., 2014).
+Human aortic endothelial cells (HAECS) exposed to 100 μ M H2O2 showed 3.7-fold increase in intracellular ROS and a 3.4- and 4.7-fold increase in γ -H2AX and p-ATM, respectively (Sakai et al., 2017).